denisborisov/best-practices/local_development.md

 2. Open the command pallette via `Cmd` + `,`.
 3. Type `json schemas` in the search bar.
 5. Press on the `Edit in settings.json`.
-6. replace the contents with the following (change the `username` to your macOS username):
+6. Replace the contents with the following:

 ```json
 {